American Landmark: The Star Spangled Banner

-Key, Skinner, and Beane waited along with the rest of the city, and the nation, to see if the British would be successful in their assault.
+Key, Skinner, and Beane waited along with the rest of the city and the nation to see if the British would succeed in their assault.

 Poem, Song, National Anthem

-When the weather cleared and the sun began to rise, the three Americans looked eagerly toward shore for signs of which way the battle had turned out.
+When the weather cleared and the sun began to rise, the three Americans looked eagerly toward shore for signs of how the battle had turned out.
 They could see a flag, but it was difficult to make out in the morning mist.
-When a beam of sunshine illuminated the banner and a gust of wind unfurled it, all three men were overjoyed.
+All three men were overjoyed when a beam of sunshine illuminated the banner and a gust of wind unfurled it.

 The Star Spangled Banner that Mary Pickersgill had sewn in her home flew triumphantly over Fort McHenry.
 Major Armistead had ordered it raised to the tune of "Yankee Doodle Dandy" early that morning.
 The Americans had been victorious.
 Baltimore was safe.

 Key immediately set about writing a poem to commemorate the victory.
 Settling into a room at the Indian Queen Tavern, Key began writing his famous words.

 Legend says that an alert singer later realized the words fit well to the tune of "To Anacreon in Heaven," an old British drinking song.
 Some historians, however, think Key planned to set the words to that tune from the beginning.
 No matter how it happened, the National Anthem sung today has the same tune as "To Anacreon."

 Key wrote four verses of his poem, relying on his memory of the night's events.
 A line in his fourth verse read, "and this be our motto -' In God Is Our Trust.'"
 A variation of that phrase ("In God We Trust") became the national motto of the United States in the 1950s and is featured on all U.S. currency.